Whether you're seeking enlightenment, connection with your community, or just the general calming of a frantic mind...

 4534 Westgate Boulevard

 Yoga chains are fantastic because they offer a variety of class times and different locations.
 Black Swan Yoga offers a variety of locations and class times, as well as styles.
-Whether you live North, South, East, or West, you can count on being near either of these studios to choose a class perfect for you.
+Whether you live North, South, East, or West, you can count on being near one of these studios to choose a class perfect for you.

 Photo Credit: Your Yoga Studio Instagram